GiveHopeApp/SmartGiver/README.md

 #SmartGiver
-GiveSmart is a charity donation application that congregates only A and A+ rated charities.
+SmartGiver is a charity donation application that congregates only A and A+ rated charities.
 Users can search for charities by category or by keyword in the search bar.
 Once a charity is selected, the user is taken to the charity's profile page which contains its mission statement and location.
  If the user decides to donate, they can select from predetermined amounts or enter a custom